gramineproject/gramine/Documentation/sgx-setup.rst

     gramine-sgx-gen-private-key

-This command generates an RSA 3072 key suitable for signing SGX enclaves and stores it in ``$XDG_CONFIG_HOME/gramine/enclave-key.pem``.
+This command generates an RSA 3072 key suitable for signing SGX enclaves and stores it in ``$HOME/.config/gramine/enclave-key.pem``.
 Protect this key and do not disclose it to anyone.
 See also :doc:`manpages/gramine-sgx-gen-private-key`.

+Signing an SGX enclave is critical to enforcing its security.
+First, only signed enclaves are allowed to be loaded on an SGX platform.
+Second, the enclave's signed structure (so-called SIGSTRUCT) includes a measurement of the enclave code (so-called MRENCLAVE) and metadata; thus, the process of enclave signing guarantees the expected initial state of the loaded enclave.
+Third, the derivative of the public key (so-called MRSIGNER) is reported during SGX attestation.